NHirose/learning-language-navigation/README.md

 ### Hardware Setup
 We need following three hardwares to navigate the robot toward the target object location with the LeLaN.
 1. Robot: Please setup the ROS on your robot to enable us to control the robot by "/cmd_vel" of geometry_msgs/Twist message.
+(We tested on the Vizbot(Roomba base robot) and the quadruped robot Go1.)

 2. Camera: Please mount the camera on your robot, which we can use on ROS (publish `sensor_msgs/Image`).